-More than any other region in our business world, Silicon Valley is synonymous with one thing:
+More than any other region in our business world, Silicon Valley and Shenzhen are synonymous with one thing:

 Their greatest motivation: taking their own “big idea” into the wide world and having a positive impact.
-This includes companies such as Flatiron Health in the healthcare sector as much as Zoox, who state to be working on a “next-generation mobility service”.
+This includes companies such as Flatiron Health in the healthcare sector as much as Hive Box, which operates the world’s largest express locker system.
 The list goes on and on.

-Anyone who has experienced Silicon Valley knows: despite their apparent restlessness, the various companies all have a relatively laid-back working atmosphere.
+Anyone who has experienced Silicon Valley or Shenzhen knows: despite their apparent restlessness, the various companies all have a relatively laid-back working atmosphere.
 Sounds heavenly, doesn’t it?

-The answers to that question are as varied as Silicon Valley itself.
-And I’m not thinking about the fabulous leisure opportunities in the Bay Area.
-I am talking about the cornucopia of ideas, visions, people and cultures – their openness, mutual exchange and the resulting spirit.
+The answers to that question are as varied as Silicon Valley or Shenzhen itself.
+And I’m not thinking about the fabulous leisure opportunities in these regions.
+I am talking about the cornucopia of ideas, visions, people, and cultures — their openness, mutual exchange, and the resulting spirit.

 New challenges, old problems